Biblical Archaeology Review

 Biblical Archaeology Review, sometimes referred to as BAR, is a quarterly magazine.
 It seeks to connect the academic study of archaeology to a broad general audience seeking to understand the world of the Bible, the Near East, and the Middle East (Syro-Palestine and the Levant).
 Since its first issue in 1975, Biblical Archaeology Review has covered the latest discoveries and controversies in the archaeology of Israel, Turkey, Jordan and the surrounding regions as well as the newest scholarly insights into both the Hebrew Bible and the New Testament.
 The magazine is published by the nonsectarian and nonprofit Biblical Archaeology Society (BAS).

 Sister publications

 Bible Review was also published by BAS from 1985 to 2005, with the goal of communicating the academic study of the Bible to a broad general audience.
 Covering both the Old and New Testaments, Bible Review presented critical and historical interpretations of biblical texts, and "reader-friendly Biblical scholarship".
 After 2005, Bible Review merged into BAR.

-Archaeology Odyssey was published from 1997 to 2005.
+Archaeology Odyssey was published from 1997 to 2005, covering classical archaeology.